MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

 ## Kusto.Explorer

-This section will describe how to configure a custom query timeout and admin command timeout in the Kusto.Explorer.
+This section describes how to configure a custom query timeout and admin command timeout in the Kusto.Explorer.

 ### Prerequisites